Brain Injury and Concussion Rehabilitation

 As one of the first organizations in the world to develop effective treatment methods for children and youth with traumatic brain injuries, we created the region's first pediatric brain injury rehabilitation program.
 Our years of experience have given us an unparalleled understanding in caring for children and youth with brain injuries.

 The Brain Injury Rehabilitation Program includes state-of-the-art facilities and comprehensive, individualized, family-centered services provided by an expert treatment team led by highly-experienced physicians.
 Our Brain Injury Rehabilitation Program received specialty accreditation by the Commission on Accreditation of Rehabilitation Facilities (CARF)--demonstrating that our Brain Injury Rehabilitation Program maintains the highest measurable standards and accountability.

 - Therapeutic Garden

-Inpatient rehabilitation is an intensive therapy program that provides treatment to help children and youth regain skills that have been lost as result of spinal cord dysfunction.
+Inpatient rehabilitation is an intensive therapy program that provides treatment to help children and youth regain skills that have been lost as result of a brain injury.
 Treatments include at least three hours of therapy a day:

 - physical therapy

 - occupational therapy

 The rehabilitation team is developed on a case-by-case basis depending on each child’s injury and treatment needs.